 The reason may be that your competition is doing something you are not.
 Yes, we are referring to the practice of creating valuable content to market your business and your services.

-Content marketing has exploded in the last few years and you can no longer ignore this valuable marketing strategy if you want to succeed.
+Content marketing has exploded in the last few years, and you can no longer ignore this valuable marketing strategy if you want to succeed.
 Creating and sharing content is one of the most effective ways to grow traffic and generate interest in what you have to offer.
+Many small businesses already marketing on social media and now they see the potential content marketing can provide.

 What Is Content Marketing